Every year, thousands of people from all over the world move to London.

 Rent in Central London is the highest in the city, and there is a high tourist population in this area.

 Every zone after Zone 1 is like adding layers to the “ring,” and the further you go into zones, the further you are from Central London.

 There is no such thing as the best place to live in London, as there are many different areas and many exciting things to do as a Londoner.

 If you are moving to London for the first time, all these might seem overwhelming—but trust me, it’s not.

-You need to give yourself some time, and since the United Kingdom is a very friendly country and British people are very warm with people from abroad, you will do fine.
+Fortunately, the United Kingdom is a very friendly country and British people are generally warm with people from abroad.

 Moving to England will be the best choice you’ve ever made.